spec-first/connexion/README.rst

 Why Connexion
 -------------

 With Connexion, you write the spec first.
-It then calls your Python code handling the mapping from the specification to the code.
-This incentivizes you to write the specification so that all of your developers can understand what your API does - even before you write a single line of code.
-If multiple teams depend on your APIs, you can already send them the documentation of your API.
-This guarantees that your API will follow the specification that you wrote. it’s not like frameworks such as Hug_, which generates the specification based on what code you write.
-Some disadvantages of generating the specification based on code is that usually your specification is laking details and your documentation is mixed with the code logic of your application.
+Connexion then calls your Python code, handling the mapping from the specification to the code.
+This incentivizes you to write the specification so that all of your developers can understand what your API does, even before you write a single line of code.

+If multiple teams depend on your APIs, you can use Connexion to easily send them the documentation of your API.
+This guarantees that your API will follow the specification that you wrote.
+This is a different process from that offered by frameworks such as Hug_, which generates a specification *after* you've written the code.
+Some disadvantages of generating specifications based on code is that they often end up lacking details or mix your documentation with the code logic of your application.

 Other Sources/Mentions
 ----------------------